hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/185_my_master.md

 things about which many have already heard.

-It was while reforms of various kinds were being inaugurated in India that a child was born of poor Brâhmin parents on the eighteenth of February, 1836, in one of the remote villages of Bengal.
+It was while reforms of various kinds were being inaugurated in India that a child was born of poor Brāhmin parents on the eighteenth of February, 1836, in one of the remote villages of Bengal.
 The father and mother were very orthodox people.
 The life of a really orthodox Brahmin is one of continuous renunciation.
 Very few things can he do; and over